braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 ## Exporting data

 To export the list of custom events as a CSV file, select the **Export all** button at the top of the page.
-The CSV file will generate and a download link will be emailed to you.
+The CSV file will be generated, and a download link will be emailed to you.

 {% alert important %}
 This feature is currently in early access.
 Contact your customer success manager if you're interested in participating in this early access.